Smart Materials and Their Applications

 - Syllabus of tutorials:

 - Study Objective:

-Knowledge: ^^Overview of smart materials and their applications, understanding of physics of smart material properties, relationships between physical properties and structure of smart materials and methods of modification of smart material properties. ^^Skills: ^^Optimization or development of novel smart materials based on appropriate theoretical models with the aim to obtain materials with physical properties required for individual aplications.
+Optimization or development of novel smart materials based on appropriate theoretical models with the aim to obtain materials with physical properties required for individual applications.

 - Study materials:

 Encyclopedia of Smart Materials, Ed.: M. Schwartz, 2002, John Wiley&Sons, New York.

 Shape Memory Materials, Eds.: K. Otsuka, C. M. Wayman, 1998, Cambridge University Press, Cambridge.